Khan Variations

 Khan Variations is a musical composition for 5 octave marimba written by Alejandro Viñao in 2001.
-The piece was commissioned by twelve percussion educators, including Michael Burritt, Nancy Zeltsman, and Robert van Sice.
+The piece was commissioned by twelve percussion educators, including Michael Burritt, Nancy Zeltsman, Robert van Sice, and Gordon Stout.
 It is structured as an uninterrupted set of 8 rhythmic variations lasting approximately 10 minutes and is considered one of the most challenging works in the marimba repertoire, both from a technical and musical point of view.